davidezeji/cntf-main/open5gs/infrastructure/README.md

          |- outputs.tf: this file exports structured data about your resources.
 This data can be used to configure other parts of the infrastructure with automation tools.
          |- provider.tf: this file enables Terraform to work with multiple APIs such as those for AWS, Kubernetes, kubectl and helm.
          |- variables.tf: this file is where all module variables are declared.
          |- versions.tf: this file configures the versions of multiple terraform providers.
-Additionaly, it defines the storage backend for the terraform state file (ex: AWS S3).
+Additionally, it defines the storage backend for the terraform state file (ex: AWS S3).

 ```
 ## CI/CD